What is Rentcharge?

 The new Rentowner can use the LPA to create a Lease on the homeowner’s property as security for a debt of the £16.50 unpaid Rentcharge.

 When the homeowner discovers a Lease has been created over their property, they offer the £16.50 offered in full payment of the outstanding debt.

 The new Rentowner can refuse this offer.
-Property is now subject to a Lease.
+The property is now subject to a Lease.
 The power to impose a Statutory Lease remains from the 1925 Act and was not abolished by the 1977 Act.
-The 1925 Act also permits the Rentowner to claim its fees for creating the Lease and a payment for the removal of the Lease as well.
+The 1925 Act also permits the Rentowner to claim its fees for creating the Lease and payment for the removal of the Lease as well.
 Unfortunately, there is no requirement in the Act for the fees charged to be reasonable.
 The fees could easily run into thousands of pounds if the Rentowner so chooses.